divelab/vqa-text/README.md

 # Learning Convolutional Text Representations for Visual Question Answering

-This is the code for our paper submitted to KDD 2017, "Learning Convolutional Text Representations for Visual Question Answering".
+This is the code for our paper [Learning Convolutional Text Representations for Visual Question Answering](https://arxiv.org/abs/1705.06824).
 We used it to explore different text representation methods in VQA.
 The reference code is [vqa-mcb](https://github.com/akirafukui/vqa-mcb).

 ## Instructions